 Cool off completely.
 Slice and serve as explained above.

 PS.
-Please don’t ask me a sauce.
-If you must have tomatoes, serve the meatloaf with a mound of cherry tomatoes dressed in fruity olive oil piled over toasted crusty bread.
+Please don’t douse it in sauce.
+If you must have something red with it, serve the meatloaf with a mound of cherry tomatoes dressed in fruity olive oil piled over toasted crusty bread.
 Or over mashed potatoes.
-I promise you, it’s enough for a glorious meal.
+I promise it will be perfect as it is.